PacifiqueMUTABAZI/odin-recipes/README.md

 ## Skills covered in this projects

 After covered this HTML course,arleady now i can describing this skills;

+HTML Structure:

-HTML Structure: I understood HTML syntax, elements, and attributes.
+I understood HTML syntax, elements, and attributes.

+Text :

-Text :I learnt how to format and manipulate text in HTML, including headings, paragraphs, lists, and emphasis tags.
+I learnt how to format and manipulate text in HTML, including headings, paragraphs, lists, and emphasis tags.

+Links:

-Links:I understood how to create hyperlinks to connect web pages and navigate between them.
+I understood how to create hyperlinks to connect web pages and navigate between them.

 ## Language that perform in this project: